 Text message marketing offers many benefits to healthcare practices and their patients, including more efficient scheduling, lower waiting times, and improved patient care experience between appointments.
-Used correctly, text messaging can provide additional support to your patience as well as make your practice more efficient.
+Used correctly, text messaging can provide additional support to your patience and make your practice more efficient.

 These are 5 major ways SMS can upgrade your patient care experience:

 Missed appointments are a major problem for healthcare practices, causing hours of lost time and reducing the number of patients you can see.
 In England, no-show appointments cost the National Health Service 216 million every year.
 SMS reminders are a useful tool for tackling this issue.
 Text messages are usually skimmed, so they can be used to send last-minute reminders on the day of an appointment, lowering the chance a patient forgets.

 Texting also makes it easier to manage your schedule.
 By enabling people to rearrange or cancel their appointments by SMS, your schedule can be automatically updated to keep your healthcare team aware of any changes.
 Being able to arrange appointments by text quickly can be vital for reducing your wasted time.
 91% of patients are willing to take last-minute appointments if they can respond in time.

 Texting can also help your patients manage their prescriptions by sending alerts to renew and collect their medication.
 This is the patients’ preferred way to get refill reminders.
 51% of patients want to receive refill reminders by text, while 36% want reminders by email.